psarando/shire-reckoning/README.md

 Now consider Tolkien's other statements about the Shire Calendar in Appendix D:

-1. Shire Reckoning was based on the calendar of Númenor called the Kings' Reckoning, which later became the Stewards' Reckoning calendar of Gondor.
+1. Shire Reckoning was based on the calendar of Gondor called the Kings' Reckoning, which later became the Stewards' Reckoning calendar of Gondor.
 These calendars must have stayed aligned by the Third Age 3019, since Tolkien states in Appendix D that the New Year's Day of the New Reckoning calendar corresponded